Number 9 Audio Group

-Number 9 Audio Group is a recording studio located in the Cabbagetown area of Toronto, Ontario, Canada at 222 Gerrard Street East.
-Number 9 produced the World Jazz For Haiti charity album in 2010, appeared on Much Music's DISBAND in 2008, and recorded Canadian acts Barenaked Ladies and Amanda Marshall in the 1990s, while they were still emerging artists.
+Number 9 Audio Group is a recording studio located in the Cabbagetown area of Toronto, Ontario, Canada, at 222 Gerrard Street East.
+Number 9 produced the World Jazz For Haiti charity album in 2010, appeared on Much Music's Disband TV show in 2008, and recorded Canadian acts Barenaked Ladies and Amanda Marshall in the 1990s, while they were still emerging artists.

 History

 Number 9 Audio Group was founded in 1981 by George Rondina, who continues to operate the studio to this day.
 The title of the studio is a nod towards the Beatles' Revolution 9.
 The recording studio is currently housed with a renovated Victorian building, featuring two live rooms, a single control room and small production lab.
 In 2010, Number 9 Audio Group was profiled by Canadian Musician magazine due to its long history in the Canadian music industry.

 Beginnings (Number 9 Sound Studios)

 After touring extensively as a keyboardist during the 1970s, George Rondina decided to make a career change to producer/engineer.
 He took $500 of his savings and opened up the first incarnation of Number 9 Sound Studios in the back of a local record shop.
 The studio grew quickly and took on a variety of clients from the Toronto area.

-As business picked up George formed a partnership with Jim Zolis to further grow the studio.
+As business picked up, George formed a partnership with Jim Zolis to further grow the studio.
 They switched locations to a basement studio on Jarvis street in Toronto, in order to better serve their increasingly metropolitan clients.
-Throughout the 1980s and 1990s Number 9 welcomed artists such as Jane Siberry, Amanda Marshall, The Nylons, The Waltons, Barenaked Ladies and Jeff Healey through their doors.
+Throughout the 1980s and 1990s Number 9 welcomed artists such as Jane Siberry, Amanda Marshall, the Nylons, the Waltons, Barenaked Ladies and Jeff Healey through their doors.